+- Scenario 1

+The woman

+and the bank

+- How she might have been feeling at the time of the call.

 - The pressure that was put on her to rush.

 - The feeling once she had done as she was asked.

 - When she noticed the money had gone.

-- When she spoke to the bank.